Kristopher-Ray/polaris-us.org/content/focus/china.md

 weight: 2
 title: The China Challenge
 slug: china
-summary: The CCP is the greatest danger to America since the Soviet Union.
+summary: "The CCP is the greatest danger to America since the Soviet Union.
 It aims to overtake the U.S.-led liberal international order and replace it with authoritarianism that uses military coercion to advance China’s interests.
+But Biden's China strategy is predicated on misguided reasoning with one overriding priority: avoid conflict.
+It seeks to manage competition with the CCP using accommodation rather than win it with deterrence.
+And it denies the
-  China threatens our military superiority, economic and technological security, and social fabric.
-But rather than meeting this challenge, Biden has preached the importance of cooperation.
+  obvious: that we are already in a Cold War with China.
+Conservatives want to keep the peace, but we also understand that policies aimed at avoiding conflict often set the conditions for conflict."
 btn_label: Learn how America can push back on China →
 image: /img/focus/img_staying_tough_on_china.jpg
 section_img: /img/focus/section_img.png